wuyichen24/software-engineering-abbreviations-acronyms/README.md

 ### P
 - PaaS / aPaaS
    - Platform as a Service / application Platform as a Service
+- POC / PoC
+   - Proof of Concept
 - PSP
    - Payment Service Provider